CroweCybersecurity/shareenum/README.md

 shareenum
 ==

 This is a tool that attempts to enumerate the permissions shares, directories, and files on Microsoft Windows systems.
 Using an implementation of the Samba (http://www.samba.org/) libsmbclient libraries this tool makes a SMB connection to a host and recursively gathers information over the file and directory entities, compared to several other share enumeration tools that use RPC calls to gather similar information.
-Both ways work, this was a bit easier to implement.
+Both ways work, this was a bit easier to implement and ends up being a lot faster.

 ```sh
 ./shareenum -o output.csv -u DOMAIN\\username -p Password1 192.168.1.1